 - 1. Coverage for Prescription Drug Products for the amount dispensed (days' supply or quantity limit) which exceeds the supply limit. - 2.
 Coverage for Prescription Drug Products for the amount dispensed (days' supply or quantity limit) which is less than the minimum supply limit. - 3.
 Drugs which are prescribed, dispensed or intended for use during an Inpatient Stay. - 4.
 Experimental or Investigational or Unproven Services and medications; medications used for experimental treatments for specific diseases and/or dosage regimens determined by the Claims Administrator to be experimental, investigational or unproven. - 5.
 Prescription Drug Products furnished by the local, state or federal government.
 Any Prescription Drug Product to the extent payment or benefits are provided or available from the local, state or federal government (for example, Medicare) whether or not payment or benefits are received, except as otherwise provided by law. - 6.
 Prescription Drug Products for any condition, Injury, Sickness or Mental Illness arising out of, or in the course of, employment for which benefits are available under any workers' compensation law or other similar laws, whether or not a claim for such benefits is made or payment or benefits are received. - 7.
 A Pharmaceutical Product for which Benefits are provided under the medical Benefits portion of the Plan in this SPD.
 This includes certain forms of vaccines/immunizations.
 This exclusion does not apply to Depo Provera and other injectable drugs used for contraception. - 8.
-Durable Medical Equipment, including insulin pumps and related supplies for the management and treatment of diabetes, for which Benefits are provided in this SPD.
+Durable Medical Equipment including insulin pumps and related supplies for the management and treatment of diabetes for which Benefits are provided in this SPD.
 Prescribed and non-prescribed outpatient supplies.
-This does not apply to diabetic supplies and inhaler spacers specifically stated as covered. - 9.
+This does not apply to diabetic supplies, including certain insulin pumps and related supplies for the management and treatment of diabetes, including insulin pumps and related supplies for the management and treatment of diabetes and inhaler spacers specifically stated as covered. - 9.
 General vitamins, except the following, which require a Prescription Order or Refill: - Prenatal vitamins. - Vitamins with fluoride. - Single entity vitamins. - 10.
 Certain unit dose packaging or repackagers of Prescription Drug Products. - 11.
-Medications used for cosmetic purposes. - 12.
-Prescription Drug Products, including New Prescription Drug Products or new dosage forms, that the Claims Administrator determines do not meet the definition of a Covered Health Care Service. - 13.
+Medications used for cosmetic or convenience purposes. - 12.
+Prescription Drug Products, including New Prescription Drug Products or new dosage forms, that the Claims Administrator determines do not meet the definition of a Covered Health Care Service.13.
 Prescription Drug Products as a replacement for a previously dispensed Prescription Drug Product that was lost, stolen, broken or destroyed. - 14.
 Certain Prescription Drug Products for tobacco cessation.